 “In Pakistan people have degrees, but they lack knowledge or common sense.
 That’s why I’m doing this course, so I can go back and start an ambulance service, which we don’t have.”

-With a Master’s degree in Information Technology, Mr Khan has made a complete career change and chose to embark on paramedic training with the Australian Paramedical College due to its flexibility, self-paced learning environment and competitive prices.
-His paramedic training involves being currently enrolled in an Advance Diploma of Paramedical Sciences with a Certificate IV in Health Care having being completed in record time along the way.
+With a Master’s degree in Information Technology, Mr. Khan has made a complete career change and chose to embark on paramedic pathway training with Australian Paramedical College due to its flexibility, self-paced learning environment, expert trainers, and competitive prices.
+His paramedic pathway training involved being enrolled in a Diploma of Emergency Health Care, having had completed a Certificate IV in Health Care in record time previously.

-The Australian Paramedical College offers paramedic training courses ranging from a HLT 4115 – Certificate IV in Health Care to a HLT 51015 – Diploma in Paramedical Science.
+Australian Paramedical College offers paramedic pathway courses incuding: HLT31120 – Certificate III in Non-Emergency Patient Transport, HLT41020 – Certificate IV in Health Care, and HLT51020 – Diploma of Emergency Health Care.
 By choosing a pathway through this college students also have the opportunity to advance into a Bachelor of Paramedicine, which accelerates learning outcomes, halves total program time and saves nearly $20,000 in educational fees.